karpatkey/kpk-token/README.md

 The `transferAllowance` method returns the amount of tokens a token holder is allowed to transfer to a specified recipient.

-During the time the token contract is in paused state, the token contract's owner is able to grant transfer approval to specified holder addresses via calling the `approveTransfer` method which modifies that holder's `transferAllowance`.
-A token holder with a `transferAllowance` set to `amount` is able to transfer up to `amount` tokens via the `transfer` method, or by having an approved spender transfer tokens on behalf of the holder via the `transferFrom` method.

 #### Unpaused state

-The token contract is unpaused by its' owner calling the `unpause` method.
+The contract is unpaused by its' owner calling the `unpause` method.
 Once unpaused it cannot be paused again.

 Once unpaused the token is made fully fledged transferable, and the `transferAllowlist`, `transferAllowlisted`, `transferAllowance` and the `approveTransfer` methods are rendered obsolete.